Hemp Protein: All You Need to Know

 In comparison, other plant-based proteins – like pea, soy, and rice – are so refined that they contain little fiber.
 The fiber content of hemp also means that it keeps you fuller for longer, which is ideal for those attempting to lose weight or cut out snacking.

-Secondly, hemp protein contains lots of unsaturated fat – this is the 'healthy fat' that is essential for heart health.
+Lastly, hemp protein contains lots of unsaturated fat – this is the 'healthy fat' that is essential for heart health.
 The essential fatty acids it contains include omega 3 and omega 6.
 The ideal ratio of these acids is 3:1, but the typical Western diet provides roughly 15:1.
 This could be a driver of heart disease.
 Luckily, hemp seeds contain the ideal 3:1 ratio.

 Are There Any Risks to Eating Hemp Protein?